abendigo/abendigo.github.io/_posts/2019-02-09-pwa-play-store.markdown

 Ugh.
 That was painful.
 I remember now why I gave up Android and Java development in favour of the web!
 Of course, if you do Android development regularly, you will have already resolved these issues.
+If you follow my blog, you know I use docker to help write these posts.
+Unfortunatey, HAXM and HyperV don't work together, which caused extra headaches.
+I recently saw an article on running Android VM's with HyperV, which I'll explore later.

 Now, to publish this thing!
 First, I needed to create a [Play Store developer publisher account][playstore-account]. $25 later, that was done.